 The density calculation method is set under Preferences.
 Select whether the Relative or the Absolute density is to be displayed and which of the four methods is to be used for the calculation:

-- Status-E: The default setting in ColorAnt, which is mainly used in Europe.
+- Status-E: The default setting for CMYK data, mainly used in Europe.

-- Status-T: Mainly used in America, with slightly lower yellow density values.
+- Status-T: Mainly used in America for CMYK data, with slightly lower yellow density values.

 - Status-A: Used in the photographic industry.
 Use it with RGB printing systems.

-- Maximum: For Multicolor measurement data, automatically uses the maximum absorption in the spectral values instead of the specified CMY filters for calculating the density.
+- Maximum: For Multicolor/spot color measurement data.
+Automatically uses the maximum absorption of the spectral values to calculate the density instead of the specified CMY filters.

 Note: The density values of the solid tones are also displayed in the PDF Report.

 You can save the pure density values of your measurements as a separate file by selecting Export Density from the File menu.

 Turn the color patches into the desired direction in 3D view by clicking and dragging.

 By dragging the gamut, the color space is rotated in that direction.
 A single click will stop the auto rotation or it will stop automatically without user intervention after one minute of rotation.

 Increase or decrease the view by using the right side Zoom slider or use the shortcuts CMD + and CMD – (macOS) or STRG + and STRG + (Windows).
 This allows a closer look at the color patches of the measurement file.
 Enlarge or minimize the color patches by using the Point Size slider.

 Compare with ICC profile: Enable the checkbox to select an ICC profile from the drop-down list.
 The gamut of the selected profile will be shown as transparent light gray allowing you to compare it with the measurement data.